2026 Camino Itinerary

-8 days, 129 kilometers, and we have arrived in Santiago de Compostela.
+9 days, 112 kilometers, and we have arrived to Santiago de Compostela.
 Congratulations!
 You are going to love this magical city filled with fantastic monuments and a lively buzz from the international pilgrims and university students that fill its medieval streets.
-After requesting our Compostela certificates at the Pilgrims' Office, we head to our hotel and get ready for our evening celebratory dinner!
+After requesting our Compostela certificates at the Pilgrims’ Office, we head to our hotel and get ready for our evening celebratory dinner!

-After a buffet breakfast, our local historian gives us a closer look at the amazing Cathedral that has seen so many transformations since the original chapel built in the 9th century.
-After the tour, we sadly say our last buen camino as we leave you at the Cathedral in time for the Pilgrims' Mass at noon.
+After breakfast, our local historian gives us a closer look at the amazing Cathedral that has seen so many transformations since the original chapel, built in the 9th-century.
+After the tour, we sadly say our last Buen Camino as we leave you at the Cathedral in time for the pilgrims' mass at noon.

 About Fresco Tours - our travel partner